Ay1tsMe/minimalWebsite/tuxtower/content/blog/wheelchair.md

 I unbox the joystick and try to plug it into the USB Host Shield hoping that it would work, but still no luck.
 What was good news though is that the joystick was able to connect to my laptop and I am able to read the inputs so I know that it works.
 The previous joystick would not appear on any device no matter what it was plugged into.
 I inform my supervisor that it could possibly be a faulty USB Host Shield, so we order the part to be replaced.

 ## Replacing the USB Host Shield
 Shortly after a couple days, the new USB Host Shield arrives.
 I open its packaging and start to connect it to the ttgo.
-The ttgo is connected to a blank pcb which has the wiring and header pins to connect the USB Host Shield to the ttgo.
+The ttgo is connected to a blank PCB which has the wiring and header pins to connect the USB Host Shield to the ttgo.
 I connect all the parts together and plug in the controller excepting it to fully operate as it used did.
-And to my suprise, the joystick still was still not able to connect to the ttgo.
+And to my surprise, the joystick still was still not able to connect to the ttgo.

 At this point, I am dumbfounded.
 How is this not able to work?
 My supervisor has told me this worked in the past with these components and wiring so how is it not able to work now?
 I do a bit of reading with the past history of the wheelchair and I find that it looks like the previous iterations of the joystick functionality have worked over Serial.
 These images below show the internals of the joystick being stripped and replaced so it could be connected over Serial.

-[Insert research paper with usb]
+[Insert research paper with USB]

 I also found some videos on Instagram of the previous student who had worked on the wheelchair.
 It looks like from these videos that they had replaced the previous joystick with the Logitech one.
 My assumption from these images is that they had an Arduino Uno which was attached to the USB Host Shield which was responsible for reading the joystick inputs and then converting them to serial.
 And then the ttgo was attached on top of both boards and the Serial information from the Arduino Uno was sent to the ttgo.

 [Insert Instagram photos jlrobotics]

-Because I didn't know this at the time and I was unsure how to reimplement this previous protocol with the hardware I was given, I decided to change it to a more simpler solution and use just the USB Host Shield with the ttgo operating over the USB protocol instead.
+Because I didn't know this at the time and I was unsure how to re-implement this previous protocol with the hardware I was given, I decided to change it to a more simpler solution and use just the USB Host Shield with the ttgo operating over the USB protocol instead.

 ### Testing USB Host Library with ESP32
 The first step was to see if I can connect a regular ESP32 to the USB Host Shield.
 I wanted to see if the USB Host Shield 2.0 Library was compatible with the specific board that I was using.
 I could see from the documentation on the GitHub page that ESP32's were supported which was great news.
 The docs specify that you can connect it by wiring the ESP32 to the shield using these pins: